lyz-code/cookiecutter-python-project/docs/index.md

     automatically bump the version and generate the changelog without human interaction with [commitizen](https://commitizen-tools.github.io/commitizen/).

+* Configure the command line interface.
+Adding the `--version` argument to show the current version.

 * Create a helper function to output the version of the program, Python and the operative system, useful for debugging user issues.